What's Alexander Technique?

 What is the Interactive Teaching Method (ITM) of teaching the Alexander Technique?

-The teacher is there to help you learn this work, giving you control and responsibility for your own journey.
+A teacher is there to help you learn, giving you control and responsibility for your own journey.
 By the way, you can improve no matter how old you are.
 Please believe me, when life appears to promise nothing but deterioration, this is seriously good news.
 For some time now, neuroscience has been confirming what Alexander wrote 100 years ago; that there need be no age limit for improvement, given the right 'tools'.
 I can't promise a cure for arthritis - I wish!
 AT can't do that; but it's immensely helpful with managing and ameliorating chronic conditions, helping you get the very best possible out of life.

 What are the benefits?

 The process may not always look like much 'from the outside', but it often leads to extraordinary changes in mind and body.
 People who learn this work often report increases in lightness, energy, more ease and pleasure in movement, more calm control over their responses, improved reasoning skills, and a general sense of wellbeing.